Travel into the heart and soul of Indochina

 In most locations you'll stay in simple tourist-class hotels (2–3 stars).
 They're always clean and comfortable.

-1. A single supplement is available on this trip, please contact your sales agent if you would like to book this single supplement.
-A single supplement is not available on the following nights: Day 2 Overnight train, Day 6 Pakbeng, Day 14 Halong Bay and Day 15 Overnight train
+1. A single supplement is available on this trip excluding the following nights: Day 2 Overnight train, Day 6 Pakbeng, Day 14 Halong Bay and Day 15 Overnight train.

 2. Please provide your full name exactly as per passport at the time of booking (including any middle names listed on your passport), for internal flights and train tickets in Vietnam.
 Ticketing fees may apply for amendments to details within 45 days of departure, and in some cases you will be required to cover the cost of issuing a new ticket.